marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 - <b>Users/Groups</b> allows you to `Assign Roles to Users/Groups` (must know their user/group name) or `Remove Assigned Role`.

 - <b>Roles</b> Shows you the permitted actions for each role.The UBC Dataverse collection has 9 possible roles with differing levels of permissions.
+Please reach out to us at `research.data@ubc.ca` to help you decide what roles to assign within your dataverse collection.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-roles.png" width="550"/> </p>